kurtvonehr/ARP-Windows-Service/README.md

 ###Issues in Developement - 8/23/14

 **Finished proof of concept code.
-Everything works as I originally intended.**
+Everything works as originally intended.**

 #### Windows Service Issues

 Addressing the ARP Cache Table issue, pinging the first 25 addresses on the local network refreshes the table.
 The DHCP on this particular router is configured to only assign addresses within the range of xxx.xxx.xxx.1-25, thus saving time in determining the active devices currently connected to the network.
-Without utilizing visual studio as my IDE, taking advantage of built in features proved difficult, features such as adding an installer to the desired service code was confusing for the first timer.
+Without utilizing visual studio as my IDE, taking advantage of built in features proved difficult, features such as adding a configured installer to the desired service code was confusing with no prior experience.

 ####MSP430 Issues